SpectroXRL/deck-assistant/README.md

 ## Project Structure

-This project is a monorepo containing two main packages:
+This project is a monorepo containing two main package(one for the client, one for the backend):

 * **`deck-assistant.api`**: The backend API built with NestJS.
 * **`deck-assistant.client`**: The frontend client built with React and Vite.